andrewsantoyo/andrewsantoyo/README.md

 ## Hi, I'm Andrew!
 I'm majoring in Software Engineering at UC Irvine.

+I'm a student at UCI studying Software Engineering!

 ***About Me:***
 I am interested in learning more about web and mobile app development.
 This upcoming summer, I’m interning at JPMorgan Chase & Co. as a Software Engineering Summer Analyst.
 Next summer, I want to further my technical skills through software engineering internships.